Maintaining healthy eating habits is vital as you age. These simple tips will help you plan, prepare, and cook nutritious meals with ease.

 Cooking healthy meals as you age can be simple and sustainable.
 Here's how:

-By combining these strategies, you can save time and money in the kitchen while getting the essential nutrients your body needs.
+By combining these strategies, you can save time and money in the kitchen and get the essential nutrients your body needs.

 Meal planning focuses on what you'll eat, when you'll eat it, and what ingredients you'll need to buy.
 This helps you map out a nutritious and manageable menu for the week.